 Facebook has come a long way since Mark Zuckerberg’s first attempt to create a private network channel for his classmates.
-With roughly 1 billion daily users, it’s likely that your next hire is sharing a photo or chatting with their Facebook friends right now.
+With nearly three billion daily users, it’s likely that your next hire is sharing a photo or chatting with their Facebook friends right now.
 You can use Facebook as one of the ways to recruit employees.

 Why recruit on Facebook?

 - Social media isn’t just for young people anymore.
 In fact, Facebook has the most evenly distributed gender and age demographics of any social network.
 Facebook isn’t just a place to attract millennials.
 Its popularity among older users is growing; 56% of people over 65 are active users.